jasonbayton/11ty/_src/_includes/_parts/generator/token-input.md

 <div class="callout callout-orange">
 <div class="callout-heading callout-heading-small">Head's up</div>

-The enrolment token should be closely guarded as it grants access to the organisation's EMM platform and may grant access to sensitive corporate resources.
+The enrolment token should be closely guarded as it grants access to the organisation's EMM platform and may allow access to sensitive corporate resources.
 If the token is compromised, it should be revoked immediately and a new one generated.

 </div>